domoticz/domoticz/scripts/dzVents/documentation/README.md

  -  **bState**: *Boolean*.
 Is true for some common states like 'On' or 'Open' or 'Motion'.
  - **changed**: *Boolean*.
 True if the device was changed
  - **description**: *String*.
 Description of the device.
+ - **deviceId**: *String*.
+Another identifier of devices in Domoticz. dzVents uses the id(x) attribute.
+See device list in Domoticz' settings table.
  - **deviceSubType**: *String*.
 See Domoticz devices table in Domoticz GUI.
  - **deviceType**: *String*.
 See Domoticz devices table in Domoticz GUI.
  - **dump()**: *Function*.
 Dump all attributes to the Domoticz log.
 This ignores the log level setting.